NivenT/music-downloader/README.md

 Automatically downloads music

 This is a simple program to download music for you.
 You provide it a file containing a list of songs (one title per line).
 It searches for them on youtube, and then uses a youtube -> mp3 converter to download them as .mp3 files to a directory of your choice.
+It can also does other things like search for lyrics and plays local .mp3 files (I don't think this last one works on Windows).

+You also need to supply your own api key, but you can easily get one by going to [this link](https://console.developers.google.com/apis/credentials).

 ## How to Build
 To build, clone this repository and then use cmake and make.
 The commands you need to run should be similar to those below